S1N6H/S1N6H-Recon/README.md

 <h2><b>Welcome to the S1N6H-Recon</h2></b>

 <b>Description</b>
 Basic Recon tool for beginners.
 Especially those who faces issue on how to recon or what all tools to use.
-Will try to add at least 10 more tools currently use 7 sources to gather domains.
+Will try to add atleast 10 more tools currently use 7 sources to gather domains.

 <b>How to use</b>